I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Turnbull’s Description of the Ik

 There are about 10,000 members of the Ik tribe.
-They live in the mountainous region of eastern Uganda near the border with Kenya.
-They exist in poverty by subsistence farming as well as hunting and gathering.
+They live in the mountainous region of Eastern Uganda, near the border with Kenya.
+They survive in poverty through subsistence farming as well as hunting and gathering.

 Hard times followed, made worse by a severe drought in the mid-1960s.
 That’s when Colin Turnbull arrived to take stock of their society.

 According to Turnbull’s study of them, harsh living conditions had turned the people into a society without love, compassion, or honesty.
 He claimed they were selfish to an extreme and motivated entirely by satisfying their own individual needs, often at the expense of other community members.

 He gave examples of their apparently repellent behaviour:

 - Children were kicked out of their homes at the age of three.

 - They only laugh when they see someone else in trouble.

 - Younger tribesmen stole food from the elderly and sick.

 - If they had a successful hunt, they would gorge themselves to the point of vomiting.